Sid Smith front page

 A thing I refuse to feel

-Tugs my hand on the wheel.
+Fastens my hand on the wheel.

-Some rage or loss
+Some rage or loss,

 Perhaps, and I think to cross.